 For me, it’s all about characters.
 I’m a big fan of a lot of mystery series – Robert Parker’s Spenser, Lee Child’s Jack Reacher, and Michael Connelly’s Harry Bosch to name a few.
 What has kept me reading dozens of these books are the characters.

 For example, with Spenser, there are about 40 books in the series.
 I’ve read almost all of them, not because they’re finely honed plot machines but because I love Spenser and Hawk and Susan and Pearl the wonder dog.
 The suspense of whether or not Spenser will escape is kind of lessened when you’re reading book 4 out of 40, so it comes down to whether or not the characters are ones you want to spend time with.
 I certainly hope that readers will like Gabriel and Orson and will want to spend more time with them.

-- Why did you decide to write about a bulldog named Orson?
+Why did you decide to write about a bulldog name Orson?